 People ask me often if I cook while my husband is overseas and they are surprised to learn that I do.
 For me it is not strange for cooking to sometimes be private and solo; I starting learning to cook while living alone in my first apartment, and lived alone for much of my twenties.
 While eating at restaurants a pastime that I have enjoyed as much as most in my age group, cooking still strikes me as a critical life skill, not mention a good pillar of long-term health.
 My skills have been slow but steady enough in their evolution.
 Interestingly, and perhaps leading to my willingness to cook even when no one is looking, I experience cooking as nice creative outlet of the hands-on variety.
 For now anyway; I'm sure motherhood could change that, although I hope it doesn't.

-Just as the onion lights my cooking fire even when I'm just not feeling it, books and fabric ignite my sewing and design excitement, especially if I'm not sure where to start.
+Just as the onion lights my cooking fire even when I'm just not feeling it, books and fabric and yarn ignite my sewing and design excitement, especially if I'm not sure where to start.
 I recently splurged on a book like that; it has some beautiful images that remind me why textiles and sewing make me excited.
 I am particularly enamored because I have been harboring a big crush on blue colors for a couple of years now.
 Here are a few images from the book:

 I was also having a hard time getting inspired with ideas for our nursery (nursery-slash-guest-bedroom, more accurately).
 Babies do not come naturally to me, nor does the soft and sweet vibe that I see in so many photos of suggested nurseries.
 I kept coming back to some hand-dyed cotton knitting yarn that I had picked up at a craft fair in NYC years ago while visiting a friend.
 I was working on knitting a baby blanket with it, so when her mom offered to make us a quilt in our choice of colors, I suggested those same colors: red and orange, turquoise and indigo, in a variety of shades.